biof509/biof509/docs/syllabus/index.rst

 -----------------------

 The emphasis of the course is on learning and mastering the skills covered.
 It is our hope that everyone will be able to complete the assignments and project.
 If some of the material appears unclear please ask for clarification.

+The final project is 40% of the course, with the weekly assignments representing the remainder.

 Grading assignments will follow the following rubric: